hex0punk/goRE/README.md

  - Rad CLI colors and functions for fancy cli printing
  - Create more plugins for tasks such as:
      - Keep track of values such as user GUIDs and show alarms when certain conditions occur while you explore an application (helpful for finding IDORs).
-     - Perform framework specific analysis of an application as it is explored.
-For instance, the tool could list all Angular services or all API endpoints as it analyses scripts used by the application.
-     - Other rad stuff.